Destination Pakistan Guide

 The Uprising Memorial stands as a tribute to the local heroes who bravely rebelled against the Maharaja in 1947.
 These valiant individuals include Mohammed Babar Khan and Safiullah Beg of the Gilgit Scouts, and Mirza Hassan Khan of the Kashmir Infantry.
 Through their rebellion, Gilgit-Baltistan was emancipated forever.
 They arrested Governor Ghansara Singh on Nov 01, effectively breaking free from the rule of the Maharaja of Kashmir.

-The Timeless Victory Monument of Taj Mughal
+The Victory Monument of Taj Mughal

 Victory monument of Taj Mughal